conat-us/technology-stack/README.md

 Initial development of container orchestration will be based upon Docker Compose.
 A key benefit of Docker Compose is that it's very easy to understand and tooling already exists to deploy Docker Compose stacks onto Kubernetes-based orchestration engines and services.

 In future container orchestration may use Kubernetes with Helm.
-This is more flexible and more powerful that Docker Compose but - at least at the outset - Docker Compose is easier to understand for most developers and easier to set up and run in a local development environment.
+This is more flexible and more powerful than Docker Compose but - at least at the outset - Docker Compose is easier to understand for most developers and easier to set up and run in a local development environment.

 # CI/CD Pipeline